 Great Lakes Learning Academy Enrollment Frequently Asked Questions

 Great Lakes Learning Academy’s Academic Placement Services team uses academic records to place students in courses that are the best fit for them.
-Watch the video below to learn more about how this process works.

 Great Lakes Learning Academy is comfortable with a ratio of 4:1 (four children to one Learning Coach).
 An additional adult serving as Learning Coach is recommended for more than 4 students in a household.
 In the event that the additional adult is not a parent or legal guardian, a Designated Learning Coach Agreement must be completed by both the parent/legal guardian and Designated Learning Coach.